 Celebrate Int’l Happiness Day

 Celebrate International Happiness Day on March 20th!
 Happiness feels good.
 Right?
 Happier people have better overall health and live longer than their less happy peers.
 Happiness is a skill we can learn.
-It is a choice that starts with positive thoughts and behaviors.
+It is a choice that starts with positive thoughts which manifest feelings of happiness and serving behaviors.
 Our genetics are responsible for about 50% of the variation in our personal happiness.
 Our circumstances (like income and environment) affect only about 10%.
 As much as 40% is accounted for by our daily activities and the conscious choices we make.
 So the good news is that our actions really can make a difference.

 Put one or many of these simple practices to action.
 Start today and you may be surprised how happiness may shine throughout your life!